benjreinhart/JS-workshop/readme.md

 ## Outline

 ### 1. Intro to JavaScript
+  * Variables and comments
   * Strings, Numbers, Objects, Functions
   * The console
   * Arrays
   * Methods
-  * Inheritance
+  * Inheritance (the prototype)
+  * The 'WAT' factor

 ### 2. Intro to jQuery
   * Including jQuery and other JS files
   * DOM ready
-  * Selectors and Traversing
+  * Selectors and traversing
   * Caching retrieved elements
   * Reading/Setting properties
   * Iterating